mariomka/regex-benchmark/README.md

 - URI: ``[\w]+://[^/\s?#]+[^\s?#]+(?:\?[^\s#]*)?(?:#[^\s]*)?``
 - IPv4: ``(?:(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9])\.){3}(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9])``

 The above regex patterns aren't the best or the optimal.
-The benchmark is the objective, not the matching.
+The focus is the benchmark, not the matching.

 The patterns are applied to the whole file.

-## Running
+## Measure

-[Bench](https://github.com/Gabriel439/bench) is used to measure the results.
+Measuring is done inside the programs to avoid include startup, reading and writing times on results.

+Elapsed times include pattern compilation, find and count matches.

 ## Performance